Sports Injury Treatment

 - Cross-training and varied exercise helps balance your body’s biometrics and prevents overuse injuries in specific muscle groups.

-- Talk to your practitioner if you need tips on specific sporting injuries such as football injury or rugby injury.
+- Talk to your practitioner if you need tips on specific sporting injuries such as football injuries or rugby injuries.

 For more information, call your local clinic on the number below.